A brief introduction to our curriculum

-Meaningful curricular links are a made with the local community and emphasis given to children engaging with current affairs.
+Meaningful curricular links are always made with the local community and emphasis given to children engaging with current affairs.
 This enables our children to question and have an awareness of the world around them.

-*In a growth mindset students understand that their talents and abilities can be developed through effort, good teaching and persistence.
+*In a growth mind-set students understand that their talents and abilities can be developed through effort, good teaching and persistence.
 They don’t necessarily think everyone’s the same or anyone can be Einstein, but they believe everyone can get smarter if they work at it.
 (Carol Dweck)

 *To find out about how we promote fundamental British Values and teach spiritual, moral, social and cultural (SMSC) education, click here...